 Within 18 months of anterior resection, 3,536 (72.5%) of the 4,879 ileostomy patients had undergone stoma reversal (Table 1).
 The reversal rate was lower in older patients, in those with higher ASA grades, in those with more advanced cancer, in those who were more socio-economically deprived, in those who had comorbidity, and in those who had an open procedure.
-The ileostomy reversal rate increased slightly over the three years of the study from 70.3% in those who had their initial surgery between 1 April 2009 and 31 March 2010 to 74.5% in those who had their initial surgery between 1 April 2011 and 31 March 2012 (Table 1).
+The ileostomy reversal rate increased slightly over the three years of the study from 70.3% in those who had their initial surgery between 1 April 2009 and 31 March 2010 to 74.5% in patients who had their initial surgery between 1 April 2011 and 31 March 2012 (Table 1).
 The multivariable competing-risks proportional hazards regression confirmed these observed associations (Table 2).
 In addition, with risk adjustment men were found to be slightly less likely to have their ileostomy reversed than women.

 Three months after surgery, only 8.5% of ileostomies had been reversed, increasing to 28% at 6 months and around 60% at 12 months (Figure 2).
 Very few ileostomies were reversed after 18 months.
 Of the patients whose ileostomy was reversed by 18 months, the median time to reversal was 32 weeks.
 Around 75% of patients who had died by 18 months died with an ileostomy present.